-Previously Scott served as deputy chief of staff to Vice President Joe Biden during the 2012 Obama-Biden campaign, worked in senior roles in the Obama Administration and at the Democratic Senatorial Campaign Committee.
-He helped run the Senate Finance Committee and multiple Senate offices during landmark policy battles and legislative victories, including the passage of the Affordable Care Act.
-And he served as Chief of Staff for the Export-Import Bank, supporting tens of billions of dollars in U.S. exports and hundreds of thousands of American jobs.
+Before founding Aperture, Scott was the Chief of Staff at the U.S. Embassy in Beijing, representing the U.S. across China and the region while helping to run one of the largest and busiest posts in the world.
+Previously, Scott served as Deputy Chief of Staff to then-Vice President Joe Biden during the Obama-Biden reelection campaign and worked in senior roles in the Obama-Biden Administration, on Capitol Hill, and at the Democratic Senatorial Campaign Committee.
+He helped run the powerful Senate Finance Committee and multiple Senate offices during landmark policy battles and legislative victories, including the passage of the Affordable Care Act.
+He also served as Senior Vice President and Chief of Staff of the Export-Import Bank, supporting tens of billions of dollars in U.S. exports and hundreds of thousands of American jobs.

 In the media:

 Experts Debate the Prospects for Bipartisan Deals (New York Times)